Chart Color Schemes

 Crib Point is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Crib Point, evaluated at the latest Census, comprised 81.2% houses and 18.8% other dwellings.
+Dwelling structure in Crib Point, as evaluated at the latest Census, comprised 81.2% houses and 18.8% other dwellings.
 In comparison, Melbourne metro had 85.5% houses and 14.5% other dwellings.
 Home ownership in Crib Point was 30.7%, with mortgaged dwellings at 50.4% and rented dwellings at 18.8%.
-The median monthly mortgage repayment in the area was $1,603, below Melbourne metro's average of $1,989.
-Median weekly rent in Crib Point was $340, compared to Melbourne metro's $380.
-Nationally, Crib Point's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment in the area was $1,603, compared to Melbourne metro's $1,989.
+The median weekly rent figure was recorded at $340, compared to Melbourne metro's $380.
+Nationally, Crib Point's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing